GET HELP (800) 572-2782 OR SAFECHATSV

 YWCA BENEFITS:

-- 20 days of annual accrued PTO to start as a Full-time
+• 10 days of annual accrued PTO to start as part-time

-- With access through Kaiser, optional employee fitness plans such as Class Pass, One Pass, and a wellness coach are available.
+• With access through Kaiser, optional employee fitness plans such as One Pass, and a wellness coach

-TO APPLY: Submit Resume & Cover Letter to hr@yourywca.org with “Anti-Human Trafficking Advocate” in subject line.
-Posting will continue until position is filled.
+TO APPLY: Submit Resume & Cover Letter to hr@yourywca.org with “Bilingual Bloom Coordinator” in the subject line.
+Posting will continue until the position is filled.
 The YWCA Golden Gate Silicon Valley is an Equal Opportunity Employer.

 Website: www.yourywca.org